4isaac6/spincycle/README.md

 ### Important Notice

-The text in the application isn't mine and I don't claim it as such.
+The lyrics in the application aren't mine and I don't claim it as such.